sheltermanager/asm3/doc/manual/publishing.rst

 -------------------

-ASM can send data to www.petfbi.org, a map-based website that publishes adoptable and found animals.
-Your ASM found animal data will also be published as well as adoptable animals.
+ASM can send data to www.petfbi.org, a map-based website that publishes stray and found animals.
+Your ASM stray/hold animal data will also be published as well as found reports.
 You will need an organisation ID, FTP username and password and to enter the postal/zipcode of your shelter.

 petfbi.org works with shelters in the US and Canada.